-In 2009 the government and central labour market organisations set as a goal that the expected effective retirement age of a 25-year-old should rise to at least 62.4 years by 2025.
+In 2009 the government and central labour market organisations set as a goal that the expected effective retirement age of a 25-year-old should rise by at least three years to 62.4 years by 2025.
 To implement this goal, government proposals to change the earnings-related pension acts were confirmed in January 2016.
 New earnings-related pension acts came into force on 1 January 2017.
 The Finnish Centre for Pensions' impact assessment of the 2017 pension reform projected that, as the age limits for old-age pension are progressively raised, the targeted levels for the expected retirement age should be reached by around 2025.